pokir/simpl/README.md

 ```
 # Run the code in the curly braces if the top of the stack is T
 # (pops the top)
-# Otherwise run the code in the second curly brace
+# Otherwise run the code in the second curly brace (note that it is not exactly an ELSE, but an IF NOT because it checks the top of the stack again; if the top of the stack changes, the second check might be wrong)
 ? {

 } : {